What is the Difference Between a Named Storm Deductible and an All Other Perils Deductible?

 Your insurance company will typically have a higher deductible in your policy for named storms as you are more likely to receive significant damage from named storms.

-If you have damage from a windstorm or driving rain, the named storm deductible may not be applicable for you.
+If you have damage from a wind or driving rain, the named storm deductible may not be applicable for you.
 In this case, you are more likely to pay the all-other-perils deductible.

 An all-other-perils deductible is designed to encompass a broad range of damages.
 Unlike a specific peril deductible, which applies to particular types of damage like windstorm or fire damage, the all-other-perils deductible is more general.